 All throughout the summer, new rumours and leaks were emerging weekly about the Cypriot selection.

 We already know for sure that 2021 will not see the return of 2018 runner-up Eleni Foureira, who declined the invitation.
 However, a return from another artist remained on the cards.
-Potential returnees who were rumoured included Kalomira, Elias Kolas and Ivi Adamou.
+Potential returnees who were rumoured included Kalomira, Elias Kozas and Ivi Adamou.

 However, there was always the possibility of us seeing a fresh face represent the island nation.
 A few months ago, it emerged that record label Minos EMI are putting forward Katerina Stikoudi and Irini Papadopoulou.